Chapter 95 – TREE MANAGEMENT AND REQUIRED LANDSCAPING

 e.
 The mitigation tree plantings shall be in addition to tree planting otherwise required pursuant to Kirkland Zoning Code or Kirkland Municipal Code.

-4. If a landmark tree(s) is obviously dead, dying, and/or hazardous, as evident in a photograph provided to the Planning Official, it will not be subject to a tree removal permit or mitigation requirements.
+4. If a landmark tree(s) meets the definition of dead or dying as evident in a photograph provided to the Planning Official, it will not be subject to mitigation requirements.

 5. The applicant may elect to not plant mitigation trees on the subject property and pay a fee in lieu of planting.
 The fee in lieu shall be $450.00 per required mitigation tree that is not planted on the subject property.
 The fee in lieu cost shall be multiplied by the number of required mitigation trees.
 All fee in lieu payments shall be paid into the City Forestry Account pursuant to KZC 95.57 and shall be used by the City to fund canopy restoration efforts elsewhere in the City.
 The Planning and Building Director is authorized to adjust the fee in lieu value periodically to reflect current City costs of materials and labor.